-Ethanol's pervasive influence on bodily organs stems from its capacity to penetrate all tissues, owing to its solubility in both water and fat.
-Operating through various pathways, ethanol affects the liver and other organs, thereby contributing to the onset of ALD (Rehmet al.2017).
-This study aimed to explore the impact of esculetin on ethanol+LPS-induced liver toxicity in rats, with a primary focus on its potential in regulating apoptosis and inflammatory pathways.
+Ethanol's pervasive influence on bodily organs stems from its ability to penetrate all tissues due to its solubility in both water and fat.
+Operating through various pathways, ethanol affects the liver and other organs, contributing to the onset of ALD (Rehm et al., 2017).
+This study aimed to explore the impact of esculetin on ethanol+LPS-induced liver toxicity in rats, with a primary focus on its potential to regulate apoptosis and inflammatory pathways.

-Bilirubin, a yellowish pigment formed during the breakdown of red blood cells, undergoes processing in the liver and is expelled in bile (Kumari et al.2023).
-Damage to the liver induced by ethanol can disrupt the efficient processing of bilirubin, resulting in heightened levels of bilirubin in the bloodstream (Mo et al. 2020).
-This elevation in bilirubin levels is commonly observed in conditions like alcoholic hepatitis or cirrhosis (Torkadi et al. 2014).
-Creatinine, a byproduct of muscle metabolism from the breakdown of creatine, is eliminated from the blood by the kidneys and excreted through urine (Kreider et al. 2022).
-Damage to the kidneys caused by ethanol can impede their filtration function, causing an increase in blood creatinine levels (Mo et al. 2020).
-Elevated creatinine levels typically signify decreased kidney function and are frequently associated with conditions such as acute kidney injury or chronic kidney disease (Kellum et al. 2021).
+Bilirubin, a yellowish pigment formed during the breakdown of red blood cells, undergoes processing in the liver and is expelled in bile (Kumari et al., 2023).
+Damage to the liver induced by ethanol can disrupt the efficient processing of bilirubin, resulting in heightened levels of bilirubin in the bloodstream (Mo et al., 2020) .This elevation in bilirubin levels is commonly observed in conditions like alcoholic hepatitis or cirrhosis (Torkadi et al., 2014).
+Creatinine, a byproduct of muscle metabolism from the breakdown of creatine, is eliminated from the blood by the kidneys and excreted through urine (Kreider et al., 2022).
+Damage to the kidneys caused by ethanol can impede their filtration function, causing an increase in blood creatinine levels (Mo et al., 2020).
+Elevated creatinine levels typically signify decreased kidney function and are frequently associated with conditions such as acute kidney injury or chronic kidney disease (Kellum et al., 2021).
 In our study, heightened levels of serum bilirubin and creatinine were observed in rats induced with ethanol and ethanol+LPS.
-However, supplementation with esculetin reduced the levels of serum bilirubin and creatinine in ethanol+LPS induced rats.
-Similarly, caffeic acid, a phenolic compound, decreased serum bilirubin and creatinine levels in rats induced with hyperammonemia (Pari et al. 2007).
+However, supplementation with esculetin reduced the levels of serum bilirubin and creatinine levels in rats induced with hyperammonemia (Pari et al., 2007).

 Our findings indicate heightened activity of various enzymes including cytochrome P450, cytochrome b5, NADH-cytochrome b5 reductase, NADPH-cytochrome P450 reductase, and cytochrome P4502E1 in rats fed with ethanol and ethanol+LPS.
-Conversely, levels of UDP-GT and DT-diaphorase were observed to decline in the liver of ethanol and ethanol+LPS-fed rats, potentially attributed to the generation of reactive oxygen species (ROS) and ethanol-derived (hydroxyethyl) free radicals, which could instigate lipid peroxidation.
-Consistent with our findings, Jayaraman et al.(2021) documented increased activities of cytochrome b5, NADPH cytochrome P450 reductase, and NADH-cytochrome b5 reductase, alongside reduced DT-diaphorase activities in the livers of ethanol-fed rats.
-Furthermore, Zhao et al. (2021) similarly demonstrated elevated CYP2E1 activity in the liver following chronic ethanol consumption.
+Conversely, levels of UDP-GT and DT-diaphorase were observed to decline in the liver of ethanol and ethanol+LPS-fed rats, potentially attributed to the generation of ROS and ethanol-derived (hydroxyethyl) free radicals, which could instigate lipid peroxidation.
+Consistent with our findings, Jayaraman et al.,(2021) documented increased activities of cytochrome b5, NADPH cytochrome P450 reductase, and NADH-cytochrome b5 reductase, alongside reduced DT-diaphorase activities in the livers of ethanol-fed rats.
+Furthermore, Zhao et al., (2021) similarly demonstrated elevated CYP2E1 activity in the liver following chronic ethanol consumption.

 Supplementation of esculetin to rats fed ethanol and LPS resulted in decreased activities of various liver enzymes, including cytochrome P450, cytochrome b5, NADPH-cytochrome P450 reductase, NADH-cytochrome b5 reductase, and cytochrome P4502E1.

-This reduction in enzyme activity may stem from esculetin's ability to modulate cytochrome P450-dependent monooxygenases, which play a crucial role in metabolizing many xenobiotics (Esteves et al. 2021).
+This reduction in enzyme activity may stem from esculetin's ability to modulate cytochrome P450-dependent monooxygenases, which play a crucial role in metabolizing many xenobiotics (Esteves et al., 2021).
 Esculetin's impact on phase I and phase II enzymes likely occurs at different time points, offering significant protection against ethanol and LPS-induced toxicity.
 This protection could be attributed to esculetin's ability to mitigate the accumulation of free radicals produced during ethanol-induced lipid peroxidation.